 \subsection{First variation formula}

 Let $\left(M^m,g\right)$ and $\left(N^n,h\right)$ be two fixed Riemannian manifolds and assume, for simplicity, that $M$ is compact.
-On the set of all smooth maps between $M$ and $N$ we define the following energy functional
+On the Fr\'echet manifold of all smooth maps between $M$ and $N$ we define the following energy functional

 We may say that $E_2^c$ is $E_2$ with a small correction.
-The additional terms of first order will render $E_2^c$ conformally invariant in dimension $m=4$.
+The additional terms of first order render $E_2^c$ conformally invariant in dimension $m=4$.

-We call $E_2^c$ the conformal bienergy and its critical points conformal biharmonic maps, for short c-biharmonic maps.
+We call $E_2^c$ the conformal-bienergy and its critical points conformal-biharmonic maps, for short c-biharmonic maps.
 Moreover, when $\phi:\left(M^m,g\right)\to\left(N^n,h\right)$ is c-biharmonic and also an isometric immersion, then we say that $M$ is a \emph{c-biharmonic submanifold} of $N$.